- Mahsa Sezavar Yeganeh

 The Manticore According to Legends

-In some cultures, myth has defined as "what is imaginary and unreal and has a purely legendary aspect."
+In some cultures, myth is defined as "what is imaginary and unreal and has a purely legendary aspect."
 Still, the mythological should be considered a Minoan story that describes a legend, action, belief, institution, or natural phenomenon, at least a part of which is taken from traditions and narratives and has an inseparable connection with religious rituals and beliefs.

 What Is the Manticore in Persian Mythology?

 Iran is one of the oldest civilized countries in the world; for this reason, it has had unique legends since ancient times.
 Iranian legends and Persian mythical creatures are generally for providing moral lessons.
-For example, the tale of Simurgh or Phoenix teaches people the lesson of unity, integrity, strength, patience, and wisdom.
+For example, the tale of Simurgh or Phoenix teaches people the lessons of unity, integrity, strength, patience, and wisdom.

 Manticore Legend's Origin